xuperdata/mesatee-core-standalone/README.md

 IAS_SPID=xxx
 IAS_KEY=xxx
 ```
-If you want to build your own docker image, check [docker](./docker) subdirectory for more information.
+If you want to build your own docker image, check [docker](./docker) a subdirectory for more information.

 ## Have a try